amwadud/amwadud/README.md

 <br>

 *Student at 42.
-Exploring where AI meets economics.*
+Exploring where CS meets economics.*

 <br>